Internships for Academic Credit (IACs)

 Staff will help faculty fielding internship requests from (new) organizations.

-- SJSU Contracts and Purchasing Services (CPS)
+- SJSU Contracts and Procurement Services

 Has sole authority on the contents of the UOA.